+(c) Liquidity risk

-(c) Liquidity risk is the risk that the company may not be able to meet its present and future cash and collateral obligations without incurring unacceptable losses.
+Liquidity risk is the risk that the company may not be able to meet its present and future cash and collateral obligations without incurring unacceptable losses.
 The company's objective is to, at all times maintain optimum levels of liquidity to meet its cash and collateral requirements.
-The company closely monitors its liquidity and declare a refuse cash management system.
-It maintains adequate sources of financing including bilateral loans, debt and overdraft from both domestic position and deploys a robust cash management system.
+The company closely monitors its liquidity position and deploys a robust cash management system.
 It maintains adequate sources of financing including bilateral loans, debt and overdraft from both domestic and international banks at an optimized cost.
 It also enjoys strong access to domestic capital markets across equity.